Cletine/Lox-VM/README.md

 ##  Design Decisions

 **Why Rust?**
 Rust's ownership model makes it exceptionally well-suited for compiler toolchain development.
 Memory safety is guaranteed at compile time, and the type system enforces correctness across complex recursive data structures like ASTs — without a garbage collector.
 Rust also allows for functional programming features such as Algebraic Data Types with Structs and Enums as well as powerful pattern matching which makes the construction of complex intermediary types simpler to implement and allows for simpler data decomposition with specificity to shape.
-This allows for the Compiler Frontend to have a rudimentary (and hopefully intuitive) implementation.
+This allows for the Compiler Frontend to have a rudimentary (and hopefully intuitive) implementation and for the Compiler back-end to easily deconstruct and translate our AST's to LLVM IR.

 ---